 - Explore strategies to improve team performance

-- Identify and apply actions to real-life team situations
+- Uncover how to identify and apply actions to real-life team situations

-Each complete game includes materials to simultaneously train three teams of five to seven participants.
+Each Complete Game Kit includes materials to simultaneously train three teams of up to seven participants.
 All parts except for the participant guides are reusable.

-For training sessions with more than three teams, order one game pack for each additional group of five to seven participants.
+For training sessions with more than three teams, order one Extra Game Pack for each additional team of up to seven participants.

 About the Authors

-Dr. Stu Noble, president and founder of 3D Learning, has almost 20 years experience in human resources management as well as quality and organizational development.
-Prior to forming 3D Learning, he was a senior associate with Block Petrella Weisbord, Inc., a leading edge organizational development consulting firm.
-As an OD consultant, he specializes in high involvement strategic visioning, planning and work redesign, as well as leadership and team (including virtual) development.
+Dr. Stu Noble, the president and founder of 3D Learning, has almost 20 years of experience in human resources management as well as quality and organizational development.
+Before forming 3D Learning, he was a senior associate with Block Petrella Weisbord, Inc., a leading-edge organizational development consulting firm.
+As an OD consultant, he specializes in high involvement strategic visioning, planning and works redesign, as well as leadership and team (including virtual) development.